LauraAmabili/DigitalForensics/FraudDetection.md

 ● Slower performance
 ● Less privacy (due to security controls)
 ● Reduced productivity (users are slower)
+### economical cost->
---economical cost-> developing and implementing a fraud detection model involves a significant cost to an organization -> cost-benefit analysis
+developing and implementing a fraud detection model involves a significant cost to an organization -> cost-benefit analysis
+### regulatory compliance:
---regulatory compliance: there are soe data that you cannot analyze due to the legislations and normatives.
+there are soe data that you cannot analyze due to the legislations and normatives.
 You lose the correspondence between user-transaction.

 Challenges of developing fraud-detection models